jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 I have a broad interest in quantum computing, quantum information, and quantum many-body physics.
-Below let us explore a few topics that I have been interested in.
+Let us explore a few topics that I have been interested in.

 Quantum computing
 -----